 - Repeat steps 1-3 with the remaining tortillas.

-- Spoon remaining salsa verde and cheese sauce (or shredded cheese) over the top of the enchiladas and cover baking dish with aluminum foil.
+- Spoon the remaining salsa verde and cheese sauce (or shredded cheese) over the top of the enchiladas and cover the baking dish with aluminum foil.

 - Bake for 15 minutes, and remove foil to bake uncovered for an additional 5 minutes.